reg-support/reg-dev-guide/file_structure/README.md

 - These files are found in the _Notifications_ folder.
 They represent the layout and content of emails that are sent to registrants on an event-by-event basis.
 - This folder _does not_ contain any system emails that get sent directly to Stakeholders.
 - Any files whose names begin with an underscore (`_`) character are _template files_ which are either extended or dynamically inserted into other non-template files.
 All other files are the bases off of which the actual email content is built.
-- Any files that are intended to be dynamically inserted into another file will be referred to as 'drop-ins' below.
+- Any files that are intended to be dynamically inserted into another file will be referred to below as 'drop-ins'.
 They can be inserted into any other template using Liquid's `include` syntax, e.g.:
   + `{% include 'event_details_panel' %}`
   + **important:** when including a file in another file, the leading underscore and file extension are automatically added, so they _must not_ be included in the `include` call.